TonyArchBrown/sirilStarless/README.md

+# This project probably serves no purpose any longer as since Siril 1.2 Starnet integration has become built in.

 # sirilStarless
 Uses starnet++ with Siril to automate the generation of Starless and Stars only images given a fit file input